AnonymousUser384/G-TransEval/README.md

 ## Benchmark
 G-TransEval is the first categorized test set designed to provide fine-grained and extensive evaluations of code translation models.
 It comprises a total of 400 code translation pairs between 5 language, i.e., Python, C++, Java, C#, and JavaScript.
 Each test sample are augmented with unit test cases.

 Type 1: 125 pairs.
-Located in ./G-TransEval/Type1
+Located in [./G-TransEval/Type1](G-TransEval/Type1)

 Type 2: 125 pairs.
-Located in ./G-TransEval/Type2
+Located in [./G-TransEval/Type2](G-TransEval/Type2)

 Type 3: 125 pairs.
-Located in ./G-TransEval/Type3
+Located in [./G-TransEval/Type3](G-TransEval/Type3)

-Type 4: 25 pairs.
-Located in ./G-TransEval/Type4
+Type 4: &nbsp; 25 pairs.
+Located in [./G-TransEval/Type4](G-TransEval/Type4)

 ## Evaluation Results
 We evaluate CodeBERT, CodeT5, TransCoder and TransCoder-ST on G-TransEval.